Pointers on how to save printing dollars without hurting the eye-appeal and response rates of your mailing packages:

 Schedule your project to eliminate last-minute-rush charges.

-Ask your printer for paper suggestions.
-A good printer often can suggest alternative stocks and sizes that can save money, without overly messing with the design of your mailing piece.
+Ask for paper suggestions.
+We can often suggest alternative stocks and sizes that can save money, without overly messing with the design of your mailing piece.

 Prepare artwork completely and correctly.
 Include all necessary files.